 TRACULA

 TRActs Constrained by Underlying Anatomy (TRACULA) uses probabilistic tracking and a predefined atlas of the underlying anatomy to segment tracts.
 This tool offers the opportunity to automatically reconstruct white matter bundles without requiring expert manual parcellation.
 This is valuable for its ability to derive white matter segments that deviate from standard atlases.
 For example, patients with brain injury such as hippocampal sclerosis where differences between the injured brain and healthy tract tissue characteristics can be studied[6].
-Noticeably, TRACULA provides the weakest Dice Score of comparable tractography technologies.
-The weaknesses could stem from the probabilistic approach to parecellation.
+Notably, TRACULA provides the weakest Dice Score of comparable tractography technologies.
+The weaknesses could stem from the probabilistic approach to parcellation.

 TractQuerier